joebutler2/joebutler2.github.io/_posts/2011-03-19-what-is-a-closure.md

 In conclusion
 -------------
-While at first closures may have sounded like a esoteric computer science concept, meant solely for academia, I hope this article has taught you how to practically implement a closure.
+While at first closures may have sounded like a esoteric computer science concept, I hope this article has taught you how to practically implement a closure.
 They can greatly simplify APIs and make the code easier to read and maintain.
 This translates into saved time and money for clients, and hopefully makes for happier developers.

 Don't forget that these techniques can lead to tightly coupled code.
 If a closure is exposing an object from another part of the system, changing that object's interface could easily break functionality.
 And if that closure was passed around and called in different locations you could have a nightmare updating that codebase.